scientifichackers/zproc/README.md

 nom nom nom
 ```

-(baker and eater run in different processes)
+(yes, baker and eater run in different processes)

+Oh, and you just did message passing, without realizing it!

+*ZProc abstracts away all the details around network programming & sockets.*

 ## Install